cellsjs/piscosour/docs/developers/guides/11-configuration.md

 ### `cmd` field

-Command name, this command will be executed in a console when the receipt is globally installed.
+Command name, this command will be executed in a console when the recipe is globally installed.

 ### `params` field